Launch loop: Competing and similar designs

-In works by Alexander Bolonkin it is suggested that Lofstrom's project has many non-solved problems and that it is very far from a current technology.
+In works by Alexander Bolonkin it is suggested that Lofstrom's project has many unsolved problems and that it is very far from a current technology.
 For example, the Lofstrom project has expansion joints between 1.5 meter iron plates.
 Their speeds (under gravitation, friction) can be different and Bolonkin claims that they could wedge in the tube; and the force and friction in the ground 28 km diameter turnaround sections are gigantic.
 In 2008, Bolonkin proposed a simple rotated close-loop cable to launch the space apparatus in a way suitable for current technology.

 Another project, the space cable, is a smaller design by John Knapman that is intended for launch assist for conventional rockets and suborbital tourism.
 The space cable design uses discrete bolts rather than a continuous rotor, as with the launch loop architecture.
-John Knapman has also mathematically shown that the meander instability can be tamed.
+Knapman has also mathematically shown that the meander instability can be tamed.